Emergency Room Discharge Education

 Why do I feel so scared?

 Most people do not know very much about epilepsy and seizures, and the first seizure often happens without any warning.
-The role of the Epilepsy Support Centre (www.epilepsysupport.ca) is to provide you and your family with the tools to document what happens before, during and after a seizure.
+The role of Epilepsy Southwestern Ontario (www.epilepsyswo.ca) is to provide you and your family with the tools to document what happens before, during and after a seizure.
 It is to provide you with seizure first aid training and a network of support services.
 The services are no cost and there is no wait list so please call 519-433-4073 and ask to speak with one of our community educators.

 Do I need to take medication?